sharadmv/sharadvikram.com/posts/bayesian-classifier.md

 There are two main categories of random variables: discrete and continuous.
 The distinction is quite simple, but the math involving them changes a little.
 Discrete random variables are ones that only take on a finite set of values, such as $[1,2,3]$ or countably infinite, such as $[1, 2, 3, ...]$.
 Continuous variables take on values that are uncountably infinite, such as $\mathbb{R}$.
 Discrete random variables are associated with *probability mass functions* and continuous are associated with *probability density functions*.

 Generally, there are several important quantities to understand when using random variables.
 The first is the expected value, or the *mean*, $\mu$.
-This is the average over all possible values of a random variable, weighted by the probability of that value happening, or:
+This is the average over all possible values of a random variable, weighted by the probability of that value happening.
+Let $\mathcal{X}$ be the space of all possible values that $X$ can take on.
+We can thus express the expected value of $X$ as the following integral over all possible values of $X$:
 <p>
 \[
     \mathbb{E}[X] = \int_\mathcal{X} x\cdot P(x)dx